Octavio Milego: Early career

-Born in Toledo on 17 April 1893, Octavio Augusto Milego lived in Valencia from age five.
+Born in Toledo on 17 April 1893, Octavio Augusto Milego lived in Valencia from the age of five.
 He was introduced to the sport of football during the Regional Exhibition that took place in Valencia between 22 May and 31 July 1909, which included the first major football tournament in the city, contested by the likes of FC Barcelona, Sociedad Gimnástica, and Club Valencia.
-After the exhibition, the 16-year-old began playing this sport, which was embraced by some local clubs, such as Gimnástico and Levante, and a few years later, he founded the Club Deportivo Español, where he played as a forward.
-This club was dissolved in 1919 following the death of one of its players, the 21-year-old player Luis Bonora, who suffered a severe leg fracture during a collision with an opponent in a friendly match in Elche, which became complicated on his return journey to Valencia, dying shortly after reaching home.
+After the exhibition, the 16-year-old began playing the sport, which was embraced by some local clubs, such as Gimnástico and Levante, and a few years later he founded Club Deportivo Español, where he played as a forward.
+This club was dissolved in 1919 following the death of one of its players, the 21-year-old Luis Bonora, who suffered a severe leg fracture during a collision with an opponent in a friendly match in Elche.
+The injury became complicated on his return journey to Valencia, and he died shortly after reaching home.

-The death of his teammate deeply affected Milego, who gave up on football and then went to Madrid to take the exams for the Literature professorship at the School of Commerce, but there, his passion for football was reignited when he attended a match between Real Madrid and Sociedad Gimnástica.
-Upon returning to Valencia with his newly earned position, he gathered six former teammates from his old club Español, as well as other short-lived Valencia clubs, Sagunto, and Rat Penat, and began a series of meetings at the now-iconic Bar Torino, located on what is today Calle Barcelonina, near Plaza del Ayuntamiento, where he founded a new football club that would proudly carry the city's name: Valencia Football Club, whose founding act took place on 5 March 1919.
+The death of his teammate deeply affected Milego, who gave up football and went to Madrid to take the exams for a literature professorship at the School of Commerce.
+There, his passion for football was reignited when he attended a match between Real Madrid and Sociedad Gimnástica.
+Upon returning to Valencia with his newly earned position, he gathered six former teammates from his old club Español, as well as players from other short-lived Valencia clubs, Sagunto and Rat Penat, and began a series of meetings at the now-iconic Bar Torino, located on what is today Calle Barcelonina, near Plaza del Ayuntamiento.
+There he founded a new football club that would carry the city's name: Valencia Football Club, whose founding act took place on 5 March 1919.